Explore our process

 Glaze Firing

-The glaze firing reaches a temperature of 2167°, and changes the product from clay to ceramic.
+The glaze firing reaches a temperature of 2167°, and transforms each piece from clay to ceramic.

 -